 John is setting down definitions.
 "Whoever has been born of God does not sin" (1 John 3:9a)-"He who sins is of the devil" (1 John 3:8a).
 By definition a child of God does not sin.
 Not because it is impossible for him to sin (as we have already seen), nor because he never stumbles into sin.
-He "does not sin" because so long as "His seed [that is Christ's word] remains in him" it will influence his life in such a way that of God to abide in us we will not sin
+He "does not sin" because so long as "His seed [that is Christ's word] remains in him" it will influence his life in such a way that "he cannot sin."
+So long as we allow the word of God to abide in us we will not sin.

 John is teaching confidence but he also wants the reader to avoid deception.
 There is a danger of self-deception.
 John writes, "If we say that we have no sin, we deceive ourselves, and the truth is not in us" (1 John 1:8).
 We must acknowledge our weakness and confess sin when it comes into our lives.
 But we must also avoid deception from those who would offer a false confidence.
 He writes, "Little children, let no one deceive you.
-He who practices righteousness is righteous, just as He is righteous" (1 John 3:7).
+He who practices righteousness is righteous, just as

+He is righteous" (1 John 3:7).
 It is a deception to imagine that we "abide in Him" while we abide in sin.
-The child of God will never attain flawlessness, but he must live in an lifelong effort live like our Savior-"He who says he abides in Him ought himself also to walk just as He walked."
-(1 John 2:6).
+The child of God will never attain flaw-lessness, but he must live in a lifelong effort to live like our Savior-"He who says he abides in Him ought himself also to walk just as He walked" (1 John 2:6).